 Associate Professor

-Jessica Clark (B.A., Trent; M.A., York; M.A., Ph.D., Johns Hopkins) teaches courses in the history of Britain and its empire.
+Jessica Clark (B.A., Trent; M.A., York; M.A., Ph.D., Johns Hopkins) teaches courses in the history of Britain and British colonialism, gender, sexuality, and the senses.
 Before joining the department, she taught at McGill, Johns Hopkins, and the University of Maryland Baltimore County.
-Her research interests include modern British cultural and social history, focusing on the ways that consumption, labour, and gender shaped urban space—and lived experiences—in the nineteenth and early twentieth centuries.
+Her research interests include modern British cultural and social history, focusing on the ways that gender, class, race, and the senses shaped lived experiences in the nineteenth and early twentieth centuries.

-Clark’s first book, The Business of Beauty: Gender and the Body in Modern London (Bloomsbury 2020), charts the role of London-based entrepreneurs in creating a commercial beauty culture while navigating widespread critiques of beautification through the nineteenth century.
-Other work appears in the Women’s History Review, Gender and Material Culture in Britain after 1600 (Palgrave 2015), and the Victorian Periodicals Review.
-She is currently working as volume editor of A Cultural History of Beauty: The Age of Empire (Bloomsbury, forthcoming) and as co-editor, with Nigel Lezama, of Canadian Critical Luxury Studies: Recentering Luxury (Intellect, forthcoming).
+Clark’s first book, The Business of Beauty: Gender and the Body in Modern London (Bloomsbury 2020), charts the roles of London-based entrepreneurs in creating a commercial beauty culture through the nineteenth century, while navigating widespread critiques of beautification.
+She is also the co-editor, with Nigel Lezama, of Canadian Critical Luxury Studies: Decentring Luxury (Intellect 2022) and volume editor of A Cultural History of Beauty in the Age of Empire (Bloomsbury, forthcoming).
+Other work appears in the Journal of British Studies, Women’s History Review, Gender and Material Culture in Britain after 1600 (Palgrave 2015), and the Victorian Periodicals Review.
 She is also a co-editor on The Recipes Project, a scholarly blog that showcases international research on food, magic, technologies, medicine, beauty, and more.

-Clark’s current research explores histories of nationalism, identity, and belonging in Britain via a focus on smell.
+Clark’s second book explores histories of nationalism, identity, and belonging in Britain via a focus on smell.
 “Scents of Change: Experiencing Modernity in Britain, 1880-1930” mobilizes historical descriptions of smell to analyze circulating ideas about modern experience more generally, including the ways that certain groups—such as the urban poor and foreign nationals—were included and excluded from dominant narratives of national belonging.
-The project was awarded a SSHRC Insight Development Grant in 2018.
+The project was awarded a SSHRC Insight Development Grant, and initial publications appear in the Journal of British Studies and Capitalism and the Senses (Pennsylvania Press, 2023).

 Books: